google/xls/README.md

 # **XLS**: Accelerated HW Synthesis

-*Note: This is not an officially supported Google product.
-Expect bugs and sharp edges.
-Please help by trying it out, reporting bugs, and letting us know what you think!*

-The XLS (Accelerated HW Synthesis) toolchain aims to enable the rapid development of hardware IP via "software style" methodology.
+The XLS (Accelerated HW Synthesis) project aims to enable the rapid development of hardware IP via "software style" methodology.
 XLS is a High Level Synthesis (HLS) toolchain which produces synthesizable designs from flexible, high-level descriptions of functionality.
+It is fully Open Source: Apache 2 licensed and developed via GitHub.

 XLS is used inside of Google for generating feed-forward pipelines from "building block" routines / libraries that can be easily retargeted, reused, and